ien646/xsteg/readme.md

 - **psd** _(composited view only, no extra channels, 8/16 bit-per-channel)_
 - **gif**

-For output images, the only supported format is 4-channel png.
-Technically, any lossless 3~4 channel image could be used, as long as the alpha is ignored for 3-channel formats.
+**For output images, the only supported format is 4-channel png**.
+Technically, any lossless 3~4 channel image format could be used, as long as the alpha is ignored for 3-channel formats.

 ## Building